netg5/airport-management/README.md

 * ticket-service - service where all customer tickets can be seen
 * flight-service-ui - user interface made using angular

-## Docker commands
-* To build docker image command `docker build -t flight-service .` should be performed
-* To run docker container command `docker run -it --rm -p 8085:8085 flight-service` should be performed

 ## Authentication
 To access any resource authentication should be performed.
 By performing this request with such a parameters access_token is retrieved.